 RMIT is a global university of technology and design.
-Founded in 1887, it is now the nation’s largest tertiary institution, with 74,000 students.
-RMIT is:
+Founded in 1887, RMIT University is now the nation’s largest tertiary institution.

 - Global in attitude, action and presence, offering our students a global passport to learning and work.

 - Urban in orientation and creativity, shaping sustainable cities and drawing inspiration from the challenges and opportunities they provide.